eclipse-iceoryx/iceoryx/CONTRIBUTING.md

 ### Default quality level

-This quality level is meant for examples and
+This quality level is meant for examples and helper tools.

 * Reviewed by two approver
 * License and copyright statement available